What is the Objective of the Game?

 What are Items and How do I Buy Them?

 When you load into a game, you spawn on your fountain pad, next to the item shop.
 This is where you buy your items (pre-bound to key P).
-Items give your champion stats: damage stats like attack damage and ability power, defense stats like health, armor, and magic resist, and utility like cooldown reduction and crowd control cleanses.
+Items give your champion stats such as attack damage and ability power, defense stats and utility like cooldown reduction and crowd control.
 Each champion has a recommended build provided in the shop that can be used as a guide.
 Larger items build out of smaller components, so if you cannot afford a full item, you can buy some of the smaller pieces and return to the action.